Class details

 Who?

 Students aged around 15-years-old.
-The course is designed to be equivalent to Grade 9, and to help students who wish to write IG in one year’s time (2026).
+The course is designed to be equivalent to Grade 9, and to help students who wish to write IG in one year’s time (2027).

 What?

-The IG Year 1 course begins to prepare students more seriously for tackling the IG syllabus, while still maintaining a broad foundation in grammar and reading to ensure students can progress from here to IG with a fully rounded understanding of the subject.
-We have developed coursework which introduces the basic IG syllabus, focussing intensely on developing students' appreciation of language and how writers use different linguistic tools to create different effects.
+The Pre-IG Year 2 course begins to prepare students more seriously for tackling the IG syllabus, while still maintaining a broad foundation in grammar and reading to ensure students can progress from here to IG with a fully rounded understanding of the subject.
+We have developed coursework which introduces the basic IG syllabus, focusing intensely on developing students' appreciation of language and how writers use different linguistic tools to create different effects.
 A grammar component is still maintained, as students develop both their understanding of and their ability to use technical standard grammar.
 Furthermore, we ensure that students' engagement with the broader use of English is maintained and developed through a reading component.
 Students engage with four setwork texts through the year, through which they are able to apply their understanding of language and literary devices to see how these can be used by different writers for in different genres and styles to create different effects.

 Weekly classes include: